carbon-design-system/design-system-website/src/content/components/select/usage.md

 ## Small select

-Small selects are commonly used in Tables.
-When using a small dropdown for a number selection, the increments in the dropdown should be 10, 25, 50 and 100.
+Small selects are commonly used in [Data Tables](/components/data-table).
+When using a small select for a number selection, the increments in the select should be 10, 25, 50 and 100.
 The maximum amount of items a user can see per page is 100.